Skip to Content

 The Condition and Population Specific Patient Panels have all been created in conjunction from grant funding.
 Each Condition and Population Specific Patient Panel has a distinct scientific lead.
 If you are interested in interacting with one of our panels, please send all inquiries through the PES staff.
 If you are pursuing a grant and would like for the PES to create a Condition or Population Specific Panel for a project, please contact the PES staff to set up a meeting to discuss your project.

-The CoVIP Engagement Panel was created in conjunction with a PCORI Engagement Award in 2021.
+The Long-COVID Panel (CoVIP) was created in conjunction with a PCORI Engagement Award in 2021.
 The patient experts that make up this panel are from across the US.
 The scientific leads for this patient panel are Dr. Nabil Natafgi and Dr. Ann Blair Kennedy.

 The Rheumatoid Arthritis Panel was formed in conjunction with an Independent Grant for Learning and Change from Pfizer in 2017.
 Since that time, this patient panel has gone on to receive three other grants allowing for continued patient-centered work.

-The Virtual Patient Panel was created in conjunction with a PCORI Engagement Award in 2020.
-The patient experts that make up this panel are from across South Carolina, North Carolina and Georgia.
-The scientific lead for this patient panel is Dr. Nabil Natafgi.
+The Virtual Patient Panel was created though funding from an NIH R24 (PRIDE CARES Center) awarded in fall 2024.
+The patient experts that make up this panel are from across the United States.
+The scientific leads for this patient panel are Dr. Nabil Natafgi, Dr. Ann Blair Kennedy, and Jaime Fivecoat.

 Challenge the conventional.
 Create the exceptional.
 No Limits.